Welcome to the Orleans Fire Rescue Emergency Services website.

 The Orleans Fire Department is committed to providing fire and life safety services to the entire community.
 One way the Fire Department provides such services is through aggressive Fire Prevention and Public Education programs.
 The Orleans Fire Rescue Department works closely with all other town departments to provide a safe community to live, work and vacation in.

-The 2014 Open burning season began on January 15th and ends on May 1st.
-This year permits can be picked up at the Fire Station daily from 8am-5pm.
+The 2017 Open burning season begins on January 15th and ends on April 30th.
+This year permits can be picked up at the Fire Station daily from 8am-5pm ( starting approximately Jan 10th 2017).
 The cost is $10.00 (Make checks payable to: Town of Orleans).